EVGalkina/EVGalkina/README.md

 - 👋 Hi, I’m Elena
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Environmental Management at USF, Master Program
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on GIS and research projects
 - 📫 How to reach me egalkina@dons.usfca.edu

 <!---